eclipse-sumo/sumo/docs/web/docs/Tools/Import/OSM.md

 # osmWebWizard.py

-This script opens a webbrowser and allows selecting a geographic region on a map.
+This script opens a web browser and allows selecting a geographic region on a map.
 It also provides some controls for specifying random traffic demand for different traffic modes.
 When clicking the 'Generate'-button, the simulation network for the selected area is built based on [OSM data](../../Networks/Import/OpenStreetMap.md), random demand is